L2jLiga/grunt-webfonts/README.md

 * `dest` - (`string`) the path to the destination where you want the resulting file to live.
 * `context` \[optional\] - (`object`) a hash of values to pass into the context of the template

-At compile-time each template will have access to the same context as the compile-time environment of `htmlDemoTemplate` (as extended by the `context` object, if provided.
-See config-example below.
+At compile-time, each template will have access to the same context as the compile-time environment of `htmlDemoTemplate` (as extended by the `context` object, if provided.
+See the config example below.

 #### execMaxBuffer
- If you get stderr maxBuffer exceeded warning message, engine probably logged a lot of warning messages.
-To see this warnings run grunt in verbose mode `grunt --verbose`.
+ If you get stderr maxBuffer exceeded warning message, the engine probably logged a lot of warning messages.
+To see these warnings run grunt in verbose mode `grunt --verbose`.
 To go over this warning you can try to increase buffer size by this option.
 Default value is `1024 * 200`

 ### Config Examples